nmccrea/nickmccrea.com/about.md

 title:      About Me
 ---

 I'm a software engineer and website-haver from Miami, Florida.
-Why do I have a website?
-It remains a mystery.
-I'm probably supposed to be blogging.

 I've worked at a few startups, lived abroad as a digital nomad, and attempted a couple ventures of my own.
 If any of that interests you there's more info on my [LinkedIn](https://www.linkedin.com/in/nickmccrea/){:target="_blank"}.